-Chantal Powell's work is made in response to her personal journey into understanding the symbolic language of the unconscious.
-A PhD in social psychology and an ongoing study of Jungian theory and inner alchemy inform her practice.
+The work of British artist Chantal Powell is made in response to her personal journey into understanding the symbolic language of the unconscious.
+A PhD in social psychology and an ongoing study of Jungian theory and alchemical symbolism inform her practice.

-Over recent years she has been researching first hand the imagery in alchemical manuscripts and alchemists’ notebooks from the 15th and 16th century.
-Combining symbols from these sources alongside those from ancient mythology and personal inner work she co-operates with the unconscious to communicate its contents in material form.
+Over recent years she has been researching first-hand the imagery in alchemical manuscripts and notebooks from the 15th and 16th century.
+Combining archetypal symbols and metaphors from these sources, alongside those from mythology and personal inner work, she uses a Jungian art-based research approach to facilitate our understanding of the human psyche.

 Chantal has exhibited at galleries and institutions across the UK and internationally including Arusha Gallery, Edinburgh; The Lightbox Museum (In collaboration with the Ingram Collection), Woking; Parlour Gallery, London; Guildhall Art Gallery, London; Orange County Museum of Art, California; WW Gallery, Venice, amongst others.

 She is also the founder of the residency program Hogchester Arts in West Dorset and hosts the Jungian online book club and speaker program "The Red Book Club".
-She presents illustrated talks and workshops on psychological alchemy from an artist's perspective and hosts courses with key educators in the field of Jungian psychology.
+She presents courses, talks and workshops on archetypal symbolism and psychological alchemy and is a faculty lecturer at Jung Archademy.
 She has co-curated exhibitions at Arusha Gallery in Bruton, The LightBox Museum in Woking, and Hogchester Arts in West Dorset.

 Installation view of NightShaking With The Ingram Collection.
 LightBox Museum Woking.